Entry Level Recruitment information for candidates

 - changes in contact details (for example, contact telephone number, postal address, etc).

-- Read the Candidate Guidelines and complete the Entry Level Recruitment Registration Form.
-Send the completed and signed ELR Registration Form, together with your up-to-date resume (which details your work experience) to Recruitment Services (see details below).
+- Read the Candidate Guidelines and complete your Entry Level Recruitment application online and attach your up-to-date resume (which details your work experience).

 - When your Registration Form is received, Recruitment Services will send you an acknowledgement letter.
 Your details will then be included in the ELR candidate pool.
 This includes your employment preferences for the level and location of vacancies.
 You may select multiple options when responding to these questions, to increase your chance of employment.